 - Uriah Heap - DA: Shows contents of heap area of memory

-- Dungeon of Doom - Game: One of the very best real-time adventure games
+- Dungeon of Doom - Game: One of the best real-time adventures

 See also: In Memorium: Andrew Fluegelman (Oct ‘85).

 A couple of programming adverts caught my eye on page 139: